First Europeans in New Zealand: Explorers, Tasman, Cook, Sealers

 No other Europeans are known to have visited New Zealand after Tasman until Captain James Cook of the British Royal Navy made three voyages to the Pacific Ocean and visited New Zealand in 1769, 1773, 1774, and 1777.
 In this period, he circumnavigated both islands, discovering New Zealand was made up of two islands, and mapped the coastline.

-In the 1790s, New Zealand began to attract whalers from Europe who established the first settlements on the coast.
+In the 1790s, New Zealand began to attract sealers and whalers from Europe and America who established the first settlements on the coast.
 In 1814 the first missionary station was set up in the Bay of Islands.
 [Source: “Worldmark Encyclopedia of Cultures and Daily Life,” Cengage Learning, 2009]

 Tasman’s Voyage to New Zealand